electricimp/imp-central-impt/DevelopmentGuide.md

 #### Create a New Device Group ####

-Use [`impt project create`](./CommandsManual.md#project-create).
+Use the [`impt project create`](./CommandsManual.md#project-create) command.
 This creates a new Device Group and a Project which references that Device Group.
 The Device Group should belong to a Product:

 - If you already have the Product, specify its ID or name as a value of the `--product <PRODUCT_IDENTIFIER>` option.
 - If you want to create a new Product, specify its name as a value of the `--product <PRODUCT_IDENTIFIER>` option and add the `--create-product` option.

 By default, it is assumed that the new Project is going to be used for application firmware development, so the new Device Group will be a Development Device Group.
 If you create the Project for [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) development, specify the `--pre-factory` option to create a Pre-factory Device Group.
 In this case, you also need to specify a production target Device Group which should be of the *pre-production* [type](./CommandsManual.md#device-group-type) and belong to the same Product:

-- If you already have the target Device Group, specify its ID or name as a value of the `--target <DEVICE_GROUP_IDENTIFIER>` option.
+- If you already have the production target Device Group, specify its ID or name as a value of the `--target <DEVICE_GROUP_IDENTIFIER>` option.
-- If you need to create a new target Device Group, specify its name as a value of the `--target <DEVICE_GROUP_IDENTIFIER>` option and add the `--create-target` option.
+- If you need to create a new production target Device Group, specify its name as a value of the `--target <DEVICE_GROUP_IDENTIFIER>` option and add the `--create-target` option.

 Alternatively, you can create the required impCentral API entities in advance using other *impt* commands.
 For example, use [`impt product create`](./CommandsManual.md#product-create) to create the Product, and [`impt dg create`](./CommandsManual.md#device-group-create) to create the production target Device Group and/or the Project's Device Group itself.